🗺️

 • Business Formation: NH QuickStart is where you officially form an LLC or corporation.

-• Legal Help: Firms like Devine Millimet offer free startup legal consultations through their Business Launch Initiative.
+• Legal Help: Many firms offer free startup legal consultations through various business launch initiatives.

 • R&D Tax Credit: Up to $50K in refundable state tax credit for R&D expenses.